micmejia/bible-dump/NKJV/1 Kings/1 Kgs 6.md

 The inside of the temple was cedar, carved with ornamental buds and open flowers.
 All _was_ cedar; there was no stone _to be_ seen.

 ###### 19
-And he prepared the [^n]inner sanctuary inside the temple, to set the ark of the covenant of the Lord there.
+And he prepared the inner sanctuary inside the temple, to set the ark of the covenant of the Lord there.

 ###### 20
 The inner sanctuary _was_ twenty cubits long, twenty cubits wide, and twenty cubits high.
 He overlaid it with pure gold, and overlaid the altar of cedar.